 Prevention Response Storage/Disposal Do not breathe dusts or fumes.
 Wear protective gloves / protective clothing / eye protection / face protection.
-Diagram of contents in Wash thoroughly after handling.
-If exposed, concerned or feel unwell: Get Dispose of contents in accordance with federal, state Obtain special instructions before use. medical advice/attention. and local regulations.
+Wash thoroughly after handling.
+Obtain special instructions before use.
 Do not handle until all safety precautions have been read and understood.
-8 Do not eat, drink or smoke when using this product.
+If averaged concerned or feel unwells.
+Cat medical Dispose of contents in accordance with federal, state and local regulations.
+Do not eat, drink or smoke when using this product.